Disclaimer: I don't own DBZ or the characters.

 "Whatever," Vegeta mumbled.
 "I'm leaving."

 He ended up at a pub down the street and ordered a soda at the bar.
 He was a regular there and the bartended winked at him, letting him know it was spiked.
-Vegeta nodded his thanks and went to a table as he waited for the waitress to show up.
+Vegeta nodded his thanks, raising his glass, and went to a table as he waited for the waitress to show up.

 "Good afternoon, is there anything I can get you?" a girl around his age asked.